crible/BasicGrid/README.md

 ## License

-BasicRallyGrid is released under the MIT license.
+ddn-validator-app is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

 ##Documentation for SDK